vmagelo/msdocs-django-three-azure-services/README.md

 To work with the Python SDK and Azure Blob Storage, see [Quickstart: Manage blobs with Python v12 SDK](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python).

 Create container called *restaurants* and set access level to *Blob (anonymous read access for blobs only)*.
-It makes this example easier to have images public.
+It makes this example easier to have images public when **reading**.
 Could set up the example so that images are accessed through web app and not public, but this would require more coding and would complicate the presentation.

+When **writing**, this should be done authenticated.
+Locally with Azure User or App service principal (registered app) with role.
+Deployed, with managed identity.

 ### Tip 5